jolicode/castor/doc/faq.md

 | **Community**       | Young, growing                       | Historical, smaller today               |
 | **Best suited for** | Local automation, CI/CD, DevOps      | Legacy projects, complex build scripts  |

-**TL;DR**
+TL;DR:

-- Castor is modern, minimal, and uses plain PHP functions with attributes.
+* Castor is modern, minimal, and uses plain PHP functions with attributes.
-- Phing is XML-heavy, verbose, and feels like it belongs in a museum next to Ant and SOAP.
+* Phing is XML-heavy, verbose, and feels like it belongs in a museum next to Ant and SOAP.

 > Phing shines if you love writing <target> blocks and closing tags.<br>
 > Castor shines if you prefer actual PHP code in 2025 instead of XML from 2005.